tanguilp/wax/README.md

 Wax provides with 2 functions for registration:
 1. `Wax.new_registration_challenge/1`: generates a challenge that must subsequently be sent to the client for use by the javascript WebAuthn API
-2. `Wax.register/3`: takes into parameter the response of the WebAuthen javascript API and the challenge generated in step 1, and verifies it
+2. `Wax.register/3`: takes into parameter the response of the WebAuthn javascript API and the challenge generated in step 1, and verifies it

-Since the challenge generated in step 1 must be passed as a paramteter in step 2, it is required to persist it on the server side, for instance in the session:
+Since the challenge generated in step 1 must be passed as a parameter in step 2, it is required to persist it on the server side, for instance in the session:

 ```elixir